KimJee/MobBox/docs/final.md

 ### Challenges & Features

-One of the next steps in building our model was providing the ability to extend it to different mobs.
-Our model can now detect 4 different types of mobs.
-These four minecraft mobs include, chickens, villagers, cows, and pigs.
-We choose these four mobs because of the variation in size, shape, and color from the background.
-However, in extending the model to include these mobs, we came across some new challenges.

 ![A rose or a pig?](img/jees-labels/detected-03-19-2021_17-12-22_29.jpg)

 [Left: *A rose by any other name is just as sweet?*]